 Latin music blasts overhead, fighting to be heard over the dozens of scattered fans whirring in symphony, much like a jumbo jet’s roar before takeoff.
 Saturday afternoon has summoned madding crowds, mostly local Mexicanos, to cool down from the hottest part of the day.

 La Negrita Cantina has legendary status among the bars of the world.
 Not just here in Merida, Mexico, but world-wide.
 This is one of the Greats.
 One year shy of its centenary, its rickety doors first swung open in 1917.
-If doors could talk, these would tell stories of drunken writers and locals, marriages and divorce-spawning fights, love lost and won, hearts broken along the way, fall-down stumble-off fights and bravado.
+If doors could talk, these would tell stories of drunken writers and locals, marriages and divorce-spawning fights, love lost and won, hearts broken along the way, fall-down stumble-off battles of bravado.
 They’d tell of potentially millions of litres of tequila consumed by slurring masses under a sweltering Yucatan sun.

 Today I’m testing the yester-year’s drunk-driving campaigns lecturing the TV-bound masses to “know your limit” as I stare down a litre jar of mojito.
 I may soon be as muddled as the mint in my cocktail.
 If that’s not how you do Saturday brunch in Mexico, then clearly I’m doing it wrong.
 But if it is, then I know exactly where I’m pinning my gold star – just as soon as I’m sober enough to handle dangerous things like pointy sharp pins.